abdulmoid-pw/L0-Time-Table/readme.md

 ## Features
 - Structured timetable using semantic HTML.
-- Styled table with alternating row colors for better readability.
 - Simple and easy-to-read design.
 - Fully static and does not require any backend.